seriaati/hoyo-buddy-wiki/docs/Account-Security.md

 | Access sensitive information (email, mobile number, etc.) | ❌ |
 | Make posts/comments/replies on HoYoLAB with your identity | ✅ |
 | Access real-time notes, character stats, and other non-sensitive information in the battle chronicle | ✅ |

+## Security Features

+- **Server Protection**: The server uses a password that would take centuries to crack.

+- **Memory Protection**: Your email & password are only held in memory temporarily, which makes them nearly impossible to steal from an online server.

+- **Strong Encryption**: Your credentials are encrypted with RSA before being sent to Hoyoverse.
+This creates different encryption results each time, making it impossible to reverse.

+- **Secure Connections**: All data transfers happen via HTTPS, meaning everything is encrypted.
+Even if someone intercepts the request, they can't see what's inside.

+- **No Permanent Storage**: Your email & password are NOT stored in the database.
+They are deleted after getting your cookies.
+Only the encrypted cookies are stored.

+- **Database Security**: The database is protected by a password that would take centuries to crack.

+- **Limited Cookie Usage**: Cookies alone are not enough to steal your account.
+They can only be used for HoYoLAB, not the account center where changes to your account can be made.

 ## Frequently Asked Questions